Stoicism: Finding the courage to live a better life

 His writings were intended to be private and so his ideas are stripped of the philosophic context from which they derive.
-Aurelius was not forming any arguments or theories, and therefore didn’t need to reference the philosophers that came before him in any depth.
+Marcus was not forming any arguments or theories and therefore didn’t need to reference the philosophers that came before him in any depth.
 He was simply journaling his philosophic thoughts.

-Marcus Aurelius is far too often quoted out of context.
+Marcus is far too often quoted out of context.
 Pithy motivational statements are intellectual junk food.
-Aurelius was rigorously schooled in Stoic philosophy, and as a bone fide philosopher the emperor deserves better.
+Marcus was rigorously schooled in Stoic philosophy, and as a bona fide philosopher the emperor deserves better.

 Marcus Aurelius’s philosophy in ten quotations

 Below I have taken a “top 10” of Marcus Aurelius quotes and placed them in the context of Stoic philosophy.
 Accompanying each quote is a short expansion that will lay out the basic tenets of Stoic philosophy in a careful sequential order.
 These expansions will give you a better explanation on how the quotes could help you contemplate life.

 “All things are linked with one another, and this oneness is sacred”